Skip to main content

 <Not significant lines omitted>

-# Uncomment this to force microservice to run on GPU
+# Uncomment this to force technology to run on GPU

 device: cuda